Context

 Summary

-Emerson’s Transformational Leaders Graduate Fellowship is a one-year fellowship focused on developing future leaders committed to building a more just and equitable society.
-The purpose of the program is to nurture diverse and transformational leaders in communications and the arts; to improve diversity, equity, and inclusion among Emerson’s graduate programs; to enrich and transform the graduate student experience at Emerson, and to effect positive change in the broader communication and arts industries.
+Emerson’s Transformational Leaders Graduate Fellowship is a cohort-based one-year fellowship focused on developing future leaders.
+The purpose of the program is to nurture a diverse cohort of transformational leaders in communications and the arts; to learn from one another; to build inclusive and accessible graduate programs; to enrich and transform the graduate student experience at Emerson; and to effect positive change in the broader communication and arts industries.

 Cohort Details

-The Dean of Graduate and Professional Studies will serve as your mentor, hosting monthly meetings with the entire cohort and also holding one-on-one sessions with each Fellow.
+The Dean of Graduate and Professional Studies will serve as the cohort’s mentor, hosting monthly meetings with the entire cohort and also holding one-on-one sessions with each Fellow.
+The Dean will make connections with other internal and external partners depending upon the Fellow’s field of interest and career trajectory.
+Each Fellow will also have the opportunity to be paired with an additional mentor.

-In addition to the Leadership Development, Participation, and Mentoring opportunities, students receive a financial scholarship* that includes:
+In addition to the leadership development, participation, and mentoring opportunities, students will receive a financial scholarship* that includes:

 *Note: The Fellowship is a separate arrangement from any existing employment relationships.
 No teaching, research, or other current or future services are required to receive the stipend.
 As a non-qualified scholarship, this is taxable.
 Non-resident alien Fellows will require withholding and reporting on Form 1042-S, subject to any applicable treaty exemptions.